MTSSamsioe/sanitas/README.md

 # Sanitas Gym
 ---
-Welcome to Sanitas Gym's site, sanitas is the latin word for health which is our main focus.
+Welcome to Sanitas Gym's site, Sanitas is the latin word for health which is our main focus.
 We are a gym situated in the heart of one of stockholms islands Södermalm.
 On our site the you can choose a gym subscription of your choice with recurring payments.
-And even purchase and schedule personal trainer sessions of 1 hour each.
+And even purchase and schedule personal trainer sessions of one hour each.
 Our subscriptions include all our facilities and classes.
+The purpose of this site is to bring dynamic e-commerce functionality to an otherwise static business location.
+To be abel to reach our customers and future customers with services and offers where evere they are is vital for a business today.
+We have made efforts in marketing such as paid ads and optimized our site for search engines to make it easy or new customers to find us.

 ---
 # Features